rsdoiel/antenna/archives/2025/planet_2025.31.md

 date: 2025-08-07, from: RTÉ News

-Police investigating the death of Carlow woman Martha Nolan-O'Slattera on board a boat in Long Island, New York, have said a post-mortem examination did not show evidence of violence.
+Police investigating the death of Carlow woman Martha Nolan-O'Slatarra on board a boat in Long Island, New York, have said a post-mortem examination did not show evidence of violence.

 <br>